Human Rights Day rally postponed in Malaysia after police warn of 'serious security risks'

 The event, which was scheduled to take place at Padang Timur in Petaling Jaya, was to commemorate International Human Rights Day 2018, which falls on Dec 10.

-Malaysia's Prime Minister Mahthir Mohamad had been due to attend the event.
+Malaysia's Prime Minister Mahathir Mohamad had been due to attend the event.

 “Suhakam is disappointed that a government that is committed to human rights would seem to be influenced by tactics of pressure and extremism,” added Razali.
 The event had been planned a few months ago, he added.